ianlewis/www.ianlewis.org/en/_posts/2024-05-23-understanding-github-artifact-attestations.md

    ```

 I'm leaving out some details but this is the general flow for attestation.
 So
-as a result we have an attestation bundle in JSON format and a Sigstore
+as a result we have both an attestation bundle in JSON format **and** a
-certificate with some OID claims set.
+Sigstore certificate with some OID claims set.

 After we have an artifact and attestation, as a user, we need to be able to
 verify it before we use it.
 Verification works something like the following.